FinalVossler/Root-Front-Host/README.md

 - Support price conversion from dollar to euro depending on the selected language
 - Rename FileInptus to inputFiles for consistency with InputSelect
 - Add the "show in side menu" option for a model
+- Translate the date in the order title
 - Add backend verifications for when a shipping method is about to be deleted.
 Block the deletion when it's used for an existing order
 - Fix the field copy function.
 It can be simpler